(To print, view or download in PDF, click post Title below)

 Gen 3:24 So he drove out the man; and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life.

 Many times we are too hasty to judge things and do not wait on the Lord.
-Another criteria of judging is to wait on the Lord to work His work in others and give the trees time to bear fruit.
+Another criterion of judging is to wait on the Lord to work His work in others and give the trees time to bear fruit.

 1Co 4:5 Therefore judge nothing before the time, until the Lord come, who both will bring to light the hidden things of darkness, and will make manifest the counsels of the hearts: and then shall every man have praise of God.